 The Pyramid, dating from the 27th century BC, has a base of 108 x 125 metres and six steps taking it to a height of 62 metres.
 After its construction, it remained the world's tallest structure for 40 years.

 Built as a burial site for the eponymous Pharaoh, it is the earliest known example of large-scale cut stone construction.
 A labyrinth of chambers and tunnels almost 6 kilometres in length are found underneath the Pyramid, spiraling around a large central shaft.

 The most important chamber housed the Pharaoh's body, with other chambers being used as the burial places of his relatives and to house offerings to the Gods.

-when?
+When?
 Daily, 8am to 5pm.

-TThe El-Khalili dates from 1382, when Emir Djaharks El-Khalili built a large roadside inn on the site to accommodate weary travellers.
+The El-Khalili dates from 1382, when Emir Djaharks El-Khalili built a large roadside inn on the site to accommodate weary travellers.
 The El-Khalili is today the heart of Islamic Cairo, found to the west of the Midan El Hussien square.

 Visitors can expect vendors hawking wares such as spices, food, lamps, gold, silver and copper goods and souvenirs.
 Bargaining is compulsory for those wishing to take home a bargain: as a rule of thumb, you should shop around and not pay more than 50% of the initial asking price.

 The El-Khalili's tea and coffee shops are another draw; many also offer fruit flavoured shisha.
 The most famous is Fishawi's cafe, found close to Gamal el Sawy; dripping with atmosphere, its staff claim that it has been continuously open for the last 200 years!